Content

 FDA approved for more than 25 years

-We’ve also covered the numerous evidence-based treatment options that are available for each type of hair loss.
+Below, we outline the different types of alopecia and the symptoms associated with each.
+We also cover the numerous evidence-based treatment options available for each type of hair loss.

 Content

-What it is: A receding hairline, bald patch around your crown or a horseshoe-shaped pattern of hair loss.
+Androgenic alopecia typically presents as a receding hairline, a bald patch around your crown, or a horseshoe-shaped pattern of hair loss.

-Androgenetic alopecia is by far the most common type of hair loss in men, with an estimated 50 percent of all men affected by the age of 50.
+Androgenetic alopecia is the most common type of hair loss in men, affecting around 50 percent of men by age 50.
+The condition is often referred to as male pattern baldness for men, or female pattern baldness for female pattern hair loss for women.

 Hair loss from androgenetic alopecia is caused by a genetic sensitivity to a hormone referred to as dihydrotestosterone, or DHT.